The complete classification of unital graph $C^*$-algebras: Geometric and strong: Notation needed for the proof

 If $\Bsf_E\in\MPZccc$, then positivity is very easy to describe on the gauge simple subquotients --- and it turns out that this will be all we need (\cf\ Section~\ref{ordereasy}).
 For components with a vertex supporting at least two distinct return paths, the positive cone is all of $K_0$.
-For the other the ordered $K_0$ is canonically isomorphic to $(\Z,\N_0)$.
-See \citefirst[Section~\ref{I-sec:red-filtered-K-theory-K-web-GLP-and-SLP-equivalences}] for a more general discussion of the positive cones.
+For the other components, the ordered $K_0$ is canonically isomorphic to $(\Z,\N_0)$.

-We see that a necessary condition for having an order isomorphism between the reduced filtered $K$-theories is that $\mathbf{n}_E-\mathbf{m}_E=\mathbf{n}_F-\mathbf{m}_F$ and that we have exactly the same strongly connected components, the same cyclic strongly connected components, the same components consisting of a singular vertex not supporting a cycle (under the isomorphisms $\Gamma_E\cong\calP\cong\Gamma_{E'}$).